daizutabi/pheasant/docs/docs/user-guide/embed.md

 {% mkdocs.yml %}

-The root directory of a relative path is the directory where `mkdocs.yml` exists.
+The root directory is the directory where `mkdocs.yml` exists.

 If the file is too long to display the whole content, you can specify the lines as the same way that Python does with the slice notation.